Painting A Brick House the Right Way

 Not all homes can be cleaned with intense pressure.
 Washing older brick homes with high pressure or (blasting) could damage brick mortar.

-The force of pressure washers varies and are rated in PSI (pounds per square inch).
+The force of pressure washers varies and is rated in PSI (pounds per square inch).
 Typically, when pressure washing unpainted Brick, it’s recommended to use a minimum machine rating of 2,500 to 3,000 psi.

 The Purpose & How to Pressure Wash Brick

-In short, pressure washing involves removing moss, mold, mildew, and other grime off the brick and remaining areas.
+In short, pressure washing involves removing moss, mold, mildew, and other grime from the brick and remaining areas.
 Soap and sodium hydrochloride (bleach) must be used to kill all mildew and mold before painting can begin.
 For newer brick homes, trisodium phosphate and muriatic acid are used.

 Before pressure washing, spray the Brick down with a mildewcide solution.
 Keep an even distance away from the wall taking it slow and steady.
 Cleaning challenging sections with a stiff-bristled brush by hand for best practice.